z4vi/resty-burp/README.md

 Before running for the first time, compile with:

 	mvn exec:java

+## Create Jar
+Assembly plugin can create distribution in JAR format with the following command:

+	mvn assembly:assembly

+Then, you can run the .JAR with Burp Pro and Resty Burp :

+	java -Xmx1g -jar target/resty-burp-0.3-jar-with-dependencies.jar

 ## Usage
 It ships with a client written in Java which can be used from other Java programs.